Donovoi/web-design-scenario/Proposition.md

 * **Communication** (will be called CONTACT)

-There are also three other buttons on the top right of the page -
+There are also three other buttons on the top right of all pages -

 * **Magnifying Glass** - For the user to search any content throughout the site.